Questions and Answers about Combat Robotics from Team Run Amok.

 • Half way thru my third cup of coffee I settled on implementing a varying time constant as the method by which I might implement your suggestion.

-Some hours later, I am pleased to announce the release of version 2.5 of the Hammer Spreadsheet.
-As your experiments predicted, full gravity correction reduces the calculated optimum gear reduction and models slightly improved energy and time-to-strike curves.
-Electric hammer weapons remain poor, but we now have a more accurate modeling of just how poor.
+Some hours later, I had beta version 2.5 of the Electric Hammer Spreadsheet with gravity correction that shows a reduced optimum gear reduction and models slightly improved energy and time-to-strike curves.

-The link to download the most current version of the Hammer Spreadsheet is always on the Ask Aaron Combat Robot Design Tools page -- but I'll save you a page jump:
+The link to download the most current version of the Hammer Spreadsheet is always on the Ask Aaron Combat Robot Design Tools page.

 Unspecified